sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **codeintel_lockfile_reference_ids**: A key to a resolved repository name-revspec pair.
 Not all repository names and revspecs are resolvable.

 **commit_bytea**: A 40-char revhash.
 Note that this commit may not be resolvable in the future.

+**lockfile**: Relative path of a lockfile in the given repository and the given commit.

 # Table "public.configuration_policies_audit_logs"
 ```